LemmeDasker/SleepDevice-CC2530-3_switches-to-Zigbee2MQTT/README.md

-# Simple-ZigBee-CC2530-switch-to-Zigbee2MQTT
+# SleepDevice-Simple-ZigBee-CC2530-switch-to-Zigbee2MQTT
-Simple ZigBee switch based on TI's CC2530 connecting to Zigbee2MQTT
+Simple sleeping ZigBee switch based on TI's CC2530 connecting to Zigbee2MQTT.

-This is a prototype of a simple switch connecting to Zigbee2MQTT.
+This version is similar to Simple-ZigBee-CC2530-switch-to-Zigbee2MQTT.
+The only but important difference is that this device goes into Sleep Mode when not used.
+This is ideal for battery powered devices.
+The power consumption is extremly low - about a few uA.

 It is based on a CC2530 from Texas Instruments using Z-Stack 3.0.2 and IAR 10.30 as compiler.

 The foundation for the code is the GenericApp example with the ON-OFF Cluster functionality taken from the SampleSwitch example.

-It is programmed as an End Device and is intended as a simple platform as starting point for future upgrades, where more switches, temperature sensors etc.can be implemented.
+It is programmed as an End Device with Power Saving enabled and is intended as a simple platform as starting point for future upgrades, where more switches, temperature sensors etc.can be implemented.

 ![IMG2](https://github.com/LemmeDasker/TestZigbee/assets/38005465/5e3acf4f-fb30-45d9-8a93-845ba9567916)